-3.12.4 The activation of any local application fire extinguishing system shall give a visual and a distinct audible alarm in the protected space in the main machinery control room and in the wheelhouse.
+- 3.12.4 The activation of any local application fire extinguishing system shall give a visual and a distinct audible alarm in the protected space in the main machinery control room and in the wheelhouse.
 The alarm, which may be monotone, shall indicate the specific system activated.
-The system alarm requirements, described within this paragraph are in addition to, and not in lieu of, the fire detection and fire alarm systems required elsewhere in this Part.

-3.12.5 Electrical equipment of the system and its release alarm shall comply with the requirements of 7.13, Part XI "Electrical Equipment".

-3.12.6 Nozzles onboard shall be located in the same positions as during their testing carried out according to the IMO Revised Guidelines (refer to IMO circular MSC.1/Circ.1387).
-A specific arrangement of nozzles may be accepted by the Register provided such arrangement additionally passes fire tests in accordance with the IMO Guidelines.
+The system alarm requirements, described within this paragraph are in addition to, and not in lieu of, the fire detection and fire alarm systems required elsewhere in this Part. - 3.12.5 Electrical equipment of the system and its release alarm shall comply with the requirements of 7.13, Part XI "Electrical Equipment". - 3.12.6 Nozzles onboard shall be located in the same positions as during their testing carried out according to the IMO Revised Guidelines (refer to IMO circular MSC.1/Circ.1387, as amended by IMO circular MSC.1/Circ.1387/Corr.1 and IACS UI SC217 (Corr.2 Aug 2022)).